chippmann/androidpublisher/README.md

 Look into [Getting started](GETTING_STARTED.md) section to get more information.

 ## Quick start
-This quick start guide assumes you have already setup a google service account and you've already published one app bundle release to the track you want to upload to.
+This quick start guide assumes you have already setup a google service account and you've already published an app bundle release to the track you want to upload to.
 If not, read the [Getting started](GETTING_STARTED.md) section.

 Minimal gradle configuration:
 *App `build.gradle.kts`:*